-- If your complaint is about the NHS, make sure you get it to us within a year of when you became aware of the problem. - If your complaint is about a UK government department or another UK public organisation, you need to make your complaint to an MP within a year.
-The MP then needs to pass your complaint to us for you.
+If your complaint is not about the NHS and is about a UK government department or another UK public organisation, you need to make your complaint to an MP within a year.
+This is because by law, these complaints need to come to us through an MP.

 Normally, if we receive a complaint outside these time limits, we cannot investigate it.
-However, the law does give some flexibility on this.
-In some circumstances, we may still be able to investigate even if you complain outside of these time limits.
+However, the law does give some flexibility on this and in some circumstances we may still be able to investigate.

-If you were not able to complain to us in time, our assessor will talk to you about what happened, so we can understand why you did not complain sooner.
+If you were not able to complain to us in time, we will talk to you about what happened, so we can understand why you did not complain sooner.
 We will look at how much time has passed, and whether that means it is still possible for us to carry out an investigation.

-Our assessor will discuss this with you to make sure we take everything into account.
+We will discuss this with you to make sure we take everything into account.
 If we think that we cannot investigate because of these time limits, we will clearly explain our decision and how we reached it.

-3. We look at whether legal action is open to you
+We look at whether legal action is open to you

 We need to look at whether you could get an answer to your complaint by taking legal action - like going to court or a tribunal about the problem.
-This is because the law says we cannot investigate a complaint if you have (or had) the option to do this.
+The law says we cannot investigate a complaint if you have (or had) the option to do this.
 However, the law also says we can be flexible, and so we will look at what the right option should be to get an answer to your complaint.